Seven Apps Every Foodie Traveler Needs

 Website: World of Mouth – the world’s most reliable restaurant guide

-Are there any other apps that would be useful?
+Are there any other apps you like to use for your culinary explorations?
 Let me know in the comments!